The 2023 NFL football season has begun! Get all the information in our NFL Guide!

 Notre Dame is one of the most unusual football teams in the NCAA.
 Of course, they can afford to be, given how popular they are.
 They have been a mainstay of Saturday afternoon TV for decades.
 And today, it is easy to stream Fighting Irish games online.
 Read on to find out how.

 In a hurry?
-Most Notre Dame games appear on network affiliates so you watch them with an antenna.
-If you don’t want to bother with this, these live TV streaming services work great:
+Most Notre Dame games appear on network affiliates.
+All these live TV streaming services work great:

 Table Of Contents

 Unblock Your Favorite Events & Teams With a VPN

 If you can’t watch your favorite events or teams because of your location, a VPN will allow you to get the access you are entitled to, plus extra security and unequaled privacy.
 Check out our VPN Guide for everything you need to know, including our top pick ExpressVPN.

 This Week’s Notre Dame Game